 Most dust storms are short.
 They happen mostly in the summer and fall.
 A combination of high winds, dry weather, and uncovered fields contribute to dust storms.
 A few dust storms per year happen in Central and Eastern Washington.
 Your local news may provide advance warnings when conditions are ready for a dust storm.

 Dust storms can’t be prevented, but we and our partners continuously monitor air quality to measure the amount of pollution in the air.
 Monitoring helps us identify high-risk areas so we can work toward reducing and controlling dust pollution in:

 For example, if a dust storm raises particle levels above air quality standards, the area may be in "non-attainment."
-We show EPA that the dust storm was an "exceptional event."
-This allows the area to be continue being classified as meeting the air quality standards (or "in attainment").
+We can show EPA that the dust storm was an "exceptional event."
+This allows the area to continue to be classified as meeting the air quality standards (or "in attainment").